-Whereas the Greek language (New Testament) is primarily conceptual, the Hebrew language (Old Testament) is primary pictorial.
-For example, the Hebrew word for “anger” is “hot breathe.”
+Whereas the Greek language (New Testament) is primarily conceptual, the Hebrew language (Old Testament) is primarily pictorial.
+For example, the Hebrew word for “anger” is “hot breath.”
 God FORMED man (human) from the dust of the ground.
 (Genesis 2:7) The word “form” means working with clay to fashion something.
 Before the computer, this is how a mock-up of an automobile was made.

-Michelangelo’s David is one of the greatest artistic works of all time.
-Made of marble, it weighs six ton and stands 14′ tall.
+Michelangelo’s David is one of the greatest sculptures of all time.
+Made of marble, it weighs six tons and stands 14′ tall.
 Design in the mind preceded shaping by the hands.
 To one of his kids, God spoke these words: “BEFORE I shaped (by his hands) you in the womb, I KNEW (design in his mind) all about you.
 (Jeremiah 1:5)

 Let us bow down and worship.
 Let us kneel before the Lord our Maker.
 Psalm 95:6